ElenaMasarsky/MechaCar_Statistical_Analysis/README.md

 -- spoiler angle(0.3069)
 -- AWD(All Wheel Drive)(0.1852)

-* Is the slope of the linear model considered to be zero?
-Why or why not?
-We can conclude that the slope of the linear model is not considered to be zero because the p-value is less than the significance level of 0.05.
+* We can conclude that the slope of the linear model is not considered to be zero because the p-value is less than the significance level of 0.05.

-* Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
-The R-squared value is 0.7149.
+* The R-squared value is 0.7149.
 This means that thelinear model predicts mpg of MechaCar prototypes effectively.